In this blog post, we will discuss what chronic fatigue syndrome is, its symptoms, and how to service-connect your chronic fatigue syndrome.

 Providing medical records and medical evidence, or an Independent Medical Opinion (IMO) from a doctor, may all be used to support a VA disability claim.
 Once you have gathered this evidence, you can submit it to the Department of Veterans Affairs for review.
 If the claim is approved, veterans will be eligible for compensation and benefits for the service-connected disability/ies.

 What Do You Do If Your Chronic Fatigue Syndrome Claim Was Denied?

-You may be eligible for VA disability compensation if you believe you have CFS.
+You may be eligible for VA disability compensation if you can service-connect your chronic fatigue syndrome.
 The application procedure, on the other hand, might be difficult.